 The application process is quick and easy, requiring only a few short minutes.
 While your child is seated in the dentist’s chair, we will apply a fluoride varnish to the front and chewing surfaces of their teeth, coating them to ensure a proper layer of protection.
 After a few minutes, you and your child will be free to go.

 What does pediatric dentistry include?

-Pediatric dentistry includes using dental sealants to help prevent cavities and tooth decay on a child’s back molars.
-This is a proven preventive treatment that works by applying a thin acrylic coating over the teeth and allowing it to harden, which keeps out unwanted bacteria and plaque that could otherwise harm the teeth.
+Pediatric dentistry includes using sealants to help prevent cavities and tooth decay on a child’s back molars.
+This proven preventive treatment works by applying a thin acrylic coating over the teeth and allowing it to harden, which keeps out unwanted bacteria and plaque that could otherwise harm the teeth.